timothyhull/100daysofcode/days/_88/README.md

 - Updated code in the `pytest` file [`days/_88/inventory_app/tests/test_home_inventory.py`](test_home_inventory.py):
     - Refactored the `MOCK_MENU_EXPECTED_VALUE` list by converting list items from static input to dynamic auto-generation.
-        - Geberates an expected result list item for each entry in `MOCK_MENU_PROMPT_INPUT`.
+        - Generates an expected result list item for each entry in `MOCK_MENU_PROMPT_INPUT`.
         - Adding more test input prompts automatically adds a new expected result using the value from `HomeInventory.MENU_PROMPT_DEFAULT`.

             ```python